Five-year Goals and Associated Interim Benchmarks

 By 2022, UNCA will improve its five-year graduation rate from any accredited institution to 71.7%.
 This is an improvement over a base of 69.1% for UNCA’s 2010 cohort.

-From UNC Asheville: UNC Asheville has met and exceeded this goal, both by graduating students and preparing them to graduate elsewhere.
-Additionally, 72.8% of students complete their degrees within five years.
+From UNC Asheville: UNC Asheville met and exceeded this goal in 2020, by both graduating students and preparing them to graduate elsewhere, with 72.8% of the entering Fall 2015 class graduating from any university within five years.
+This metric slipped a bit in 2021, with 69.7% doing so, still above the base of 69.1%.

 By 2021-22, UNCA will receive $2,721,060 in in research and development sponsored program awards and licensing income, an increase of 5.0% ($129,574 additional over a base of $2,591,486).

-UNC Asheville’s robust undergraduate research program, founded as a national model over 30 years ago, emphasizes the university’s liberal arts and sciences approach to teaching and research.
-In recent years, faculty have secured multi-million dollar national grants that support chemistry scholars as well as atmospheric and computer science scholars (National Science Foundation), chemistry and biology scholars (N.C.
+From UNC Asheville: UNC Asheville has consistently exceeded this goal in recent years.
+The University’s robust undergraduate research program, founded as a national model over 30 years ago, emphasizes its liberal arts and sciences approach to teaching and research.
+In recent years, faculty have secured multi-million-dollar national grants that support public health through new antibiotic research (National Institutes of Health), as well as atmospheric and computer science scholars (National Science Foundation), chemistry and biology scholars (N.C.
 GlaxoSmithKline Foundation), public humanities and the arts (Mellon Foundation), and creative entrepreneurship and STEAM education (Windgate Foundation).
 As each grant comes with its own time limits, the research productivity number varies from year to year, averaging toward the goal.